What is direct response?

 In terms of direct response campaigns, other ad placements don’t perform to the standard of the top three.

 Facebook and Instagram stories shouldn’t be focused on too much.
 Users go here to interact with friends, family, and their favorite brands.
 Typically, viewers using Stories feeds want to stay within these platforms and interact with your business in that space.
 They’re not likely to click away and visit a landing page to check out your offer.

 Facebook Live is useful for other ad styles, but in terms of direct response it can feel too long and complex to clearly deliver your call to action to viewers.

 Dual objectives of click and completion

 In terms of objectives, a direct response campaign with video is a strange beast.
 The very definition of ‘direct response’ is an ad having one objective.
 A direct response video marketing campaign, however, has two objectives.
-The first is to get the user to complete your video, and the other to get them to click out to get your offer.
-Ideally, they will do both - watch the whole ad and then take action.
+The first is to get the user to complete your video, and the other is to get them to click out to get your offer.
+Ideally, they will do both – watch the whole ad and then take action.

 Despite being at odds with itself, the direct response ad model can perform extremely well in a video environment.
 It delivers all the value of Facebook video marketing and combines it with the punch of classic advertising psychology to work twice as hard at promoting your offer.

 Your ad has to hold its own weight.
 You need to think about the video itself, plus the supporting headline and body of the ad post.